learnwithsumit/think-in-a-react-way/README.md

 ## How to run

-Please follow the below instructions to run this project in your machine:
+Please follow the below instructions to run this project in your computer:

 1. Clone this repository
    ```sh